AlexAaqil/shea254/README.md

 - MPesa integration
 - Automatically update prices in the cart page when quantity is increased
 - Keep count of stock
+- update the hero section of the home page

 ## Installation
 1. **Clone the Repository:**